Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 A group of students from the Hashalom school from the Amirim program is participating in the Entrepreneurship for Kids Program hosted by Sigal Bar, a Math teacher and Vice principal.

-During the first year of studying the program, group members discussed ideas for projects including:
+During the first year of studying the program, group members discussed ideas for initiatives including:

 Cleaning of the Halilim river - the idea was to harness the school community on Fridays, and as a community project to clean the river which is along the side of the school, while connecting the initiative to the International Cleanup Day.